 David and I have done a couple of different things when the wedding will be a buffet.

-For one wedding, in which we’d been told there would be nothing vegan on the buffet line, we went out for dinner between the wedding and reception.
+For one wedding, in which we’d been told by the groom that there would be nothing vegan on the buffet line, we went out for dinner between the wedding and reception.

-There was an hour or two gap between them, and so there was plenty of time to get something to eat and then return at the cocktail hour.
+There was an hour or two gap between them.
+So there was plenty of time to get something to eat and then return at the cocktail hour.

-In that case, the reception was in an old Victorian mansion, and people were going through the buffet line at their leisure.
+In that case, the reception was in an old Victorian mansion.
+People were going through the buffet line at their leisure.
 So it didn’t seem strange that we weren’t eating with everyone else.

 Another time we smuggled sandwiches in my purse.
 I figured if luck was on our side and there was something vegan, we’d save the sandwiches for another time.
 If not, we had back up.